 - BSc Biochemistry with Study in Industry

-Biochemistry is a scientific discipline with the ultimate aim of understanding life's processes at a molecular level.
-Broadly, it encompasses:
+Biochemistry is a broad discipline with the ultimate aim of understanding life's processes at a molecular level.
+It encompasses:

 - the chemical nature and structure of biological molecules and how they interact with each other;

 - complex cellular reactions and the generation of energy to power cellular activity;